 Although groups for this option are led by proper Evolution2 ski or snowboard instructors, our option “Tignes & Val d’Isère Exploration” is not a ski/snowboard lesson.
 If you do style or technical mistakes, these won’t be corrected.

 On your first day of skiing (Sunday) our ski instructors will lead you through the whole Tignes & Val d’Isère ski area to enjoy the best spots, according to the snow, the weather conditions and the time in the day.
-After a whole day of exploration, the Tignes & Val d’Isère ski area will have not secret for you.
+After a whole day of exploration, the Tignes & Val d’Isère ski area will have no secrets for you anymore.

 This activity requires a good skiing/snowboarding level.
-You must be able to easily go down a black or bumpy piste and have good skills in deep snow/off piste too.
+You must be able to easily go down a black or bumpy piste and have good skills in deep snow as well.

 Your level will be assessed by our ski/snowboard instructors.
-If you don’t have the required level and want to ski together with other European Snow Pride participants, you will be proposed to join our ski school and take intermediate lessons, by just having to pay for the difference between the price of both options.
+If you don’t have the required level and want to ski together with other European Snow Pride guests, you will be proposed to join our ski classes and take intermediate lessons, by just having to pay for the difference between the price of both options.

 You must have a good skiing /snowboarding level to book this option.
 This option is NOT a ski/snowboard lesson.